Sheriff: ‘lawsuit all lies’ - Claiborne Progress

 Sheriff: ‘lawsuit all lies’

-Claiborne Sheriff Bob Brooks said in an interview on Saturday that the federal lawsuit filed against his office is “all lies.”
+Claiborne Sheriff Bob Brooks said in an interview on Saturday that the federal wrongful death lawsuit filed against his office is “all lies.”

 “The stuff the family has alleged is not true.
 I don’t even have any paperwork on this, yet.
-It’s completely blindsided me,” said Brooks, who added he first heard of the suit about 4:30 p.m. the previous day.
+It’s completely blindsided me,” said Brooks, adding he first heard of the suit about 4:30 p.m. the previous day, when a broadcast news station broke the story.

-The suit alleges that Jeffery Drinnon was repeatedly tasered, in and out of restraint while in CCSO custody, which contributed to his death.
+The suit alleges that the Claiborne Sheriff’s Office contributed to the death of Jeffery Drinnon when officers repeatedly tased the man during arrest and while in custody.

-The lawsuit claims that the officers should have known that using a taser poses an increased risk of death to those who are methamphetamine users, but chose to use the method anyway.
+The lawsuit claims the officers should have been aware of the increased risks involved when using a tasing device on methamphetamine users.
 The document states that Drinnon was not taken to the hospital for treatment, even though he had admitted using the drug to officers and was exhibiting signs of meth toxicity.

+Drinnon and his passenger, Adam Rhea of Morristown, were arrested on the morning of Feb.
+14, 2019.
+The two men led law enforcement officers on a prolonged high-speed chase from Back Valley Road in Speedwell to the intersection of TN 25E and Hwy.
+63 in Harrogate.

+The caravan sped along a busy highway through communities and a school zone during the chase.

-Sheriff Brooks said in the interview that Drinnon was well-known by law enforcement in surrounding counties as a ‘career criminal.’
+Sheriff Brooks said during the interview that Drinnon was well-known by law enforcement in surrounding counties as a ‘career criminal.’

 He described the incident leading to the arrest.